Oil based paints, stains and varnishes are hazardous to the environment and should NEVER be poured down the drain or put in the trash.

 Passenger $5.00

-Pesticides, herbicides, pool chemicals, cleansers, aerosol cans, thermostats, gasoline, kerosene, etc. Can be take to our Location at:
+Pesticides, herbicides, pool chemicals, cleansers, aerosol cans, thermostats, gasoline, kerosene, etc. Can be disposed of at our HHW Collection Site.

-Rechargeable, Ion, lithium, NmHi Batteries, and CFL/fluorescent lightbulbs.
+Rechargeable, Ion, lithium, NmHi Batteries, and CFL/fluorescent lightbulbs can be disposed of at our HHW Collection Site.

 Please dispose of medication safely at one of these secure locations: